 Building green has financial advantages.
 By conserving energy and water and reducing waste, environmentally friendly designs reduce operating and maintenance costs.
 Certain LEED certification levels also carry tax benefits.
 The U.S. Green Build Council launched the LEED program to recognize green building practices.
 We are honored to be involved in many projects that are eco-minded.
 Please allow McNICHOLS to help you with your next eco-friendly design!

 Protecting our forests is a cornerstone of an environmentally responsible cataloger.
 As a distributor of product catalogs, McNICHOLS works with printers certified by the Forest Stewardship Council, a nonprofit organization that promotes environmentally appropriate, socially beneficial, and economically viable forest management.
 Our printers practice production methods that reduce print order overruns and waste.
 Several times a year, we cleanse our mailing lists to decrease the number of catalogs and printed materials we mail.
 We continue to reexamine the frequency of our mailings, as well as paper cost, weight, size, formats, and other factors that influence environmental friendliness.
-In addition, McNICHOLS' website allows customers to experience and order our products electronically without the use of printed materials.
+In addition, digital mediums such as mcnichols.com allow customers to experience and shop for products electronically without the use of printed materials.
 Each McNICHOLS invoice is marked with a reminder to "Go Green" and to pause before printing.
-This is just one more way we choose to be eco-minded.
+These are just a few of the ways we choose to be a company that is eco-minded.

 McNICHOLS is a proud partner in ENERGY STAR, a joint voluntary program of the U.S. Environmental Protection Agency and the U.S. Department of Energy.
 ENERGY STAR promotes energy conservation and fights climate change.

-According to ENERGY STAR, more than 6,000 organizations work with the EPA and ENERGY STAR to improve energy efficiency at their facilities.
-This includes 35 percent of Fortune 500 companies.
+According to ENERGY STAR, thousands of organizations work with the EPA and ENERGY STAR to improve energy efficiency at their facilities.
+This includes 40 percent of Fortune 500 companies.